IC Markets is a global CFD broker that was established in 2007 and has been growing steadily since then.

 Apart from these client protections, you also have the comfort of knowing that there is always some authority that you can turn to in the case of a dispute.

-There are a host of other protections that you have at IC Markets.
+There are a host of other protections that you have at IC Markets, which makes them a great Australian securities exchange.

 For example, they bank with top tier banking institutions in Australia.
 They use National Australia Bank (NAB) and Westpac Banking Corporation (Westpac).
 This means that your segregated funds are in a safe place.